fydhfzh/spring-boot-order-service/README.md

 ## Intro

-This is a project that created as a learning project.
-This project involves the usage of Spring Boot as framework, ELK (Elastic search, Logstash, and Kibana)
+This is a project that was created as a learning project.
+This project involves the usage of Spring Boot as a framework, ELK (Elastic search, Logstash, and
-Stack for separate query system (not used yet), and additional Swagger for API Documentation.
-Other than that, PostgreSQL also used as the main local database with simple `users` -> `orders` -> `product` schema.
-For the authentication, JWT is the option chosen as stateless authentication.
+Kibana) Stack for a separate query system (not used yet), and additional Swagger for API Documentation.
+Other than that, PostgreSQL is also used as the main local database with simple `users` -> `orders` -> `product` schema.
+For authentication, JWT is the option chosen for stateless authentication.

 ## Schemas